-If the PCs are veterans of the first adventure, they will probably have made 2nd level (remember to take points for travel and new experiences into account, as well as points for combat, good ideas, and so on).
-This adventure is really geared more to 3rd levels, however, so give them some extra firepower by sending another NPC or two along with them.
+If the PCs are veterans of the first adventure, they will and new experiences into account, as well as points for combat, good ideas, and so on).
+This adventure is really geared more to 3rd levels, however, so give them some extra fire power by sending another NPC or two along with them.
 If Dorien has been kidnapped, Halmir and Vandor (if still around) will certainly go along.
 If she hasn't, Vandor will still offer to go.
-In addition, you may send along either some appropiate NPCs (Yud, Tahar, and/or Syron; see Section 4.3) or use some of these PCs as NPCs.
+In addition, you may send along either some appropriate NPCs (Yud, Tahar, and/or Syron; see Section 4.3) or use some of these PCs as NPCs.